Car Collector International

 Long-term outlook

 Four factors underwrite the CCR investment case.
 First, absolute production rarity: 14 customer cars total, and only 20 CC-platform Koenigseggs (CC8S and CCR combined) — a smaller print than almost any other modern-era hypercar and one that constrains available supply structurally.
 Second, world-record chassis-generation significance: the CCR took the production-car top-speed record from the McLaren F1 at Nardò on 28 February 2005 and that record-holding-generation status is a durable long-horizon value anchor on the model.
 Third, terminal-CC-platform status: the CCR is the last Koenigsegg on the direct CC8S evolutionary line before the marque moved to its own in-house V8 architecture with the 2006 CCX, and that terminal-platform position consolidates rather than dilutes as the marque's later Agera, Regera, Jesko and One:1 generations reach the collector market.
 Fourth, factory-service discipline: continuous Ängelholm service history from delivery to present is the reference paperwork chain and materially the largest single value-underwriting factor at the top of the market, and the concentration of specialist knowledge at Ängelholm gives the marque itself effective long-term control of the reference-tier market.
 Best hold: a matching-numbers CCR with continuous Ängelholm factory service history from delivery.
-Watch items over the horizon: whether the private-treaty market continues to price above public-auction print as the 14-car customer population changes hands, whether factory-executed CCR Evolution conversions sustain their own reference band alongside original 2004–2006 specification cars, and whether the Nardò record chassis specifically transacts publicly.
+Watch items over the horizon: whether the private-treaty market continues to price above public-auction print as the 14-car customer population changes hands, and whether the Nardò record chassis specifically transacts publicly.

 Recommended